Overview

 Verify the Installation

-Once the pod is running, you can use it in the frontend.
+Once the pods start, you can use the AI Agent in the frontend.

 A purple button should be visible in the form to create a new service object within a workspace.